grafana/writers-toolkit/docs/sources/structure/topic-types/scenario/index.md

   - Principle (optional): The underlying takeaway or method you can apply to other problems, such as "begin with the alert signal, check dashboards for trends, and drill into logs or traces to confirm the root cause".

 - Verify outcomes: Describe what "good" looks like and how to tell you're done.
-For example, "p95 latency returns under target and the alert clears."
+For example, "p95 latency returns under target and the alert clears".

 - Next steps: Link to related tutorials for learning and to tasks for implementation.